donalsonwilson-stack/MarketCompetitionMetrics/paper.md

 Similarly, the R implementation depends on well-established packages from the tidyverse ecosystem.
 The dplyr (@WickhamEtAl2014) package enables streamlined data manipulation and grouping operations, ggplot2 (@WickhamEtAl2007) provides graphical visualization of the indices over time, and broom (@RobinsonHayesCouch2014) is used to extract tidy regression outputs for the Boone and Panzar–Rosse models.
 Together, these dependencies ensure that the R version delivers the same analytical consistency, interpretability, and reproducibility as its Python counterpart.

+# Software Design

+The MarketCompetitionMetrics framework is designed with a modular architecture that mirrors the theoretical structure of market competition analysis.
+Each competition indicator (HHI, Lerner, Boone, and Panzar–Rosse) is implemented as an independent function, allowing users to compute metrics either on cross-sectional data or panel datasets.

+The Python and R implementations follow consistent design principles, ensuring comparable outputs across ecosystems.
+Data grouping by period is handled internally, and optional visualization layers are integrated without affecting numerical results.
+This modular design facilitates extensibility and supports reproducible empirical research.

 # Example Usage

 To illustrate the workflow, consider a dataset of firms observed over several periods.